 The translated here hides the fact that this verse is really two opposing phrases, much like Matthew 10:13.
 Several words are not translated in it.
 And, as we see so often in Luke, it contains a couple of words that Jesus speaks nowhere else in the Gospels.

-The Greek word translated as "and" is used as the conjunction "and", but it also is used to add emphasis ("also") and, in a series, is best translated as "not only...but also."
+The Greek word translated as "and" is used as the conjunction "and", but it also is used to add emphasis ("also") and, In a series, it is best translated as "not only...but also."
 When used in writing, it creates complex sentences, but when spoken, it makes a good pausing point so that an important or humorous word can follow.

 The Greek word meaning "if might" indicates more of an expectation of something happening than "if" alone.
 This is often how we use the word "when".